awesomerank/awesomerank.github.io/lists/markets/awesome-ruby.md

 ## IRB

+* [Clipboard ★231](https://github.com/janlelis/clipboard) - Access to the system clipboard on Linux, MacOS and Windows.
 * [Hirb ★1427](https://github.com/cldwalker/hirb) - A mini view framework for console/irb that's easy to use, even while under its influence.
 Console goodies include a no-wrap table, auto-pager, tree and menu.
 * [irbtools ★726](https://github.com/janlelis/irbtools) - Improvements for Ruby's IRB.
+* [Looksee ★332 ⏳1Y](https://github.com/oggy/looksee) - A tool for illustrating the ancestry and method lookup path of objects.
+Handy for exploring unfamiliar codebases.
 * [Pry ★4839](https://github.com/pry/pry) - A powerful alternative to the standard IRB shell for Ruby.

 ## Logging